creta7325/chat/README.md

-# chat
+# Chat
-An online chat site
+An online chat site that lets people communicate with other people easily in the browser